Home

 Food service pest pressure needs source finding and follow-up

-High-Pressure Commercial Accounts Need Stronger Detail
+Commercial Kitchens Need Stronger Detail

-For commercial kitchens, the goal is not only to treat pests.
+The goal is not only to treat pests.
 The goal is to identify why roaches, rodents, ants or flies can survive and what steps reduce pressure before it becomes a customer, staff or inspection issue.

 Crack-and-crevice areas, drains, food debris, grease, trash and moisture sources.